 - Advice and direction regarding the design, development, and implementation of systems and procedures that are compliant with regulations

-Ms. Maese was nominated by her clients and in 2017, received the Markets Media Women in Finance Award for her legal work, and was named to the Women in Fintech Powerlist.
+Ms. Maese was recently named Cryptocurrency, Blockchain, and FinTech Trailblazer by The National Law Journal.
+In 2017, she was nominated by her clients and subsequently received the Markets Media Women in Finance Award for her legal work, and was named to the Women in Fintech Powerlist.
 In addition, Ms. Maese was named a Top 10 Innovative Individual in the Financial Times North America Innovative Lawyers 2016 report.
 Chambers USA has listed Ms. Maese many times, noting in 2018 that clients call upon her for her deep expertise in FinTech and value her “amazing work ethic” and “excellent quality of advice.”
 Ms. Maese was highlighted by Maria Deam, Vice Consul for Financial Services at the British Consulate, in an interview with FemTech Leaders.
 Ms. Deam acknowledged Ms. Maese’s “command of the fintech space” and ability to give “FinTech entrepreneurs spot-on, game-changing advice after hearing them give only a 30 second overview of their company.”

 Prior to joining Latham, Ms. Maese was the general counsel and corporate secretary at BIDS Trading, a financial services industry consortium for equities trading.

 Prior to BIDS, Ms. Maese was responsible for all legal issues related to US Cash Trading and Market Data at the New York Stock Exchange, and worked with the Specialist Community and the SEC to approve a new market model for the NYSE at the time Regulation National Market Structure was implemented.